 Food science research Food science research at Curtin University is playing an important role in ensuring availability of enough food of high nutritional quality to feed us all now and in the future.

 We are addressing the threats to food security posed by increasing and ageing global population, resource depletion, climate change, food shortage and a chronic disease epidemic related to over-nutrition by a multidisciplinary research approach to generate innovative solutions.

 Key areas of our research target utilisation of non-traditional food resources, innovative formulation and processing technologies, novel products, waste minimisation and utilisation for sustainable food production.
 Our overarching emphasis is on developing products with improved nutritional and health quality attributes that match the global market demand.

-The research capability of the Food Science and Technology Program is strengthened through the forging of strategic linkages with university, government and industry groups.
+The research capability of the food science program is strengthened through the forging of strategic linkages with university, government and industry groups.

 - International Institute of Agri-Food Security (IIAFS) (Curtin University)

 - Centre of Excellence for Science, Seafood and Health (CESSH) (Curtin University)